httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 to the UA's CT Policy, the UA SHOULD detect and break the loop by failing to send reports to and about those hosts.

+Note that the report-uri need not necessarily be in the same Internet domain or web origin as the host being reported about.
+Hosts are in fact encouraged to use a separate host as the report-uri, so that CT failures on the Expect-CT host do not prevent reports from being sent.

 UAs SHOULD limit the rate at which they send reports.
 For example, it is unnecessary to send the same report to the same `report-uri` more than once in the same web browsing session.

 ### The enforce Directive